 Need for career growth

-Workers do not appreciate being redundant at work.
+Employees find little value in redundancy at work, often leading to employee burnout and increased employee turnover rate.
 Everyone seeks an opportunity to grow and advance their careers while making money.
 Essentially, several people think of career growth as any opportunity that challenges them professionally to be better while enriching them.
 Therefore, you should ensure opportunities for promotion and career advancement.
-That way, you’ll be able to keep more of your staff for long.
+That way, you'll be able to keep more of your staff for long.

 Unhealthy Workplace culture